See this blog post that documents all of the methods to manipulate the view.

 Now for Drawing Templates.
 They contain a tremendous number of settings that are controlled at Tools > Options > Document Properties, and can contain a sheet format.
 If your drawing template contains a sheet format, but you'd rather have the option to select a sheet format when starting a new drawing, open a new drawing using an existing template, right-click on the sheet format in the tree, and choose "Delete".

-Now when starting a new drawing with this drawing template you'll be immediately prompted to choose a sheet format.
+Save as "Drawing Template," and in the future when starting a new drawing with this drawing template you'll be immediately prompted to choose a sheet format.

 Printer settings are also saved in the Drawing Template, so if you have a template that uses a portrait sheet format, but when printing it prints in landscape, open a new drawing with this template, change the printer settings to portrait, and save the drawing template.